-Few perennial names are as descriptive as bleeding hearts.
+There’s lots to love about perennial bleeding hearts, and few perennial names are as descriptive.
 This tough, winter-hardy perennial blooms in May and early June.
 They’re one of the longest-lived perennials, preferring to remain undisturbed in place for decades.
 Many other perennials require digging and dividing every four or five years to remain vigorous.
 Not bleeding hearts; they’re perfectly content gradually increasing in clump diameter while maintaining their vigor.

 That’s probably why they’re a favorite nostalgic perennial.
 Because they’re so long-lived, many of us remember bleeding hearts growing in the perennial gardens of our parents and grandparents.
 Some have been dug, divided and handed down from generation to generation.